 Easter in Aegina

-On Maundy Thursday leave work, have your suitcase ready, and hop on the last boat to Aegina.
-Within one hour you are across and your Easter holidays …have begun!
+On Maundy Thursday leave work, have your suitcase ready, and hop on the last ferry to Aegina.
+Within one hour you are across and your Easter holidays …have just begun!

-The island tavernas offer many options of dishes for those fasting, like shellfish, ouzo for friends and whatever else catches your appetite.
-The next day, Good Friday, will see the three epitaph litanies of the city (Metropolis, Panagitsa and Agios Nikolaos) meeting in front of the City Hall before returning back to their parishes.
+The island taverns offer many options of dishes for those fasting, like shellfish, ouzo for friends and whatever else catches your appetite.
+The next day, on Good Friday, you will see the three Epitaph litanies of the city (Metropolis, Panagitsa and Agios Nikolaos) meeting in front of the City Hall before returning back to their parishes.
 The beach of Aegina fills with people and warmth from the candles and the chants echo throughout the city.
 In the other villages of Aegina, the litany of the Epitaph is more characterful local but equally evocative.

 Of course, on Easter evenings the island is alive and animated, almost like summer, and don’t be surprised if you see several familiar faces here and there.

 And something you did not expect